 Support Our Heroes

 Officers keep us safe in many ways, including on the roadways.
 They work long hours with low pay, deal with difficult situations, and put themselves in danger on a daily basis—and some pay the ultimate price.
-Last year, over a third of the officers killed in the line of duty were killed in traffic crashes.
+Forty-four percent of the officers killed in the line of duty were killed in traffic crashes.
 That’s why MADD supports these heroes who keep our roads safe.

 We want enforcement to work so well that there are no offenders to catch, because no one is driving drunk.
 Thus, the goal of enforcement is to deter people from ever committing the crime (and to apprehend those who do).